sukykaur/AzureBlueprintDW/overview.md

 ## Guidance and Recommendations
 ### ExpressRoute and VPN
-[ExpressRoute](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-introduction) or a secure VPN tunnel will need to be configured to securely establish a connection to the resources deployed as a part of this data warehouse reference architecture.
+[ExpressRoute](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-introduction) or a secure VPN tunnel needs to be configured to securely establish a connection to the resources deployed as a part of this data warehouse reference architecture.
 As ExpressRoute connections do not go over the Internet, these connections offer more reliability, faster speeds, lower latencies, and higher security than typical connections over the Internet.
 By appropriately setting up ExpressRoute or a VPN, customers can add a layer of protection for data in transit.

 ### Extract-Transform-Load (ETL) Process
 [PolyBase](https://docs.microsoft.com/en-us/sql/relational-databases/polybase/polybase-guide) can load data into Azure SQL Data Warehouse without the need for a separate ETL or import tool.
 PolyBase allows access to data through T-SQL queries.
 Microsoft's business intelligence and analysis stack, as well as third-party tools compatible with SQL Server, can be used with PolyBase.